Contentment: Health

 Historically, major Eastern mystical teachings on human development, like those from India and China, do not make a separation between the spiritual and physical.
 Happiness or contentment was never viewed as an isolated state from physical health.
 Physical health-enhancing practices such as Hatha yoga and qigong – and their respective herbalism known as Ayurveda and TCM (traditional Chinese medicine) – were consonant with and fully integrated into those mystical teachings in the implicit belief that the attainment of the ideal state of consciousness requires a healthy body as a launchpad or basis even.
 Personal development and health in these systems are understood more as a holistic development of the various aspects of the multidimensional human being.

 The concept of body and mind interplay (including relationship factor) now known as psychosomatic medicine has always been present in these "mystical teachings", particularly in TCM.
 An unhappy, angry patient may be told by a TCM physician that there is a lot of trapped heat in their internal organs and then treated accordingly with herbs or acupuncture.
-At times, if the TCM physician is a qigong practitioner, they may even recommend some qigong exercises for the patient to practise.
+At times, if the TCM physician is a qigong practitioner, they may even recommend some qigong exercises for the patient to practice.

-However given that adepts in such complex holistic analysis and treatment are hard to come by, Eastern health maintenance practices may not necessarily be always adequate, reliable or even safe.
-Mainstream Western medicine and a good personal knowledge into the common health issues and how to treat them safely at home should also be included in the total package to ensure good health so that the human body can be fit vehicle for optimal and positive performance – the foundation of happiness.
+However, given the lack of scientific basis for their effectiveness, holistic health maintenance practices may not always be adequate, reliable, or safe.
+Consulting a qualified doctor is the best way to maintain good health.

-Outer success and material possession are secondary when health is compromised.
+Outer success and material possession are considered secondary when health is compromised.
 One cannot be happy or contented when the body is broken, although there are rare, exceptional individuals who are able to rise above their physical predicament.
-However, for the vast majority having a good knowledge and an effective protocol for personal health is critical to happiness not just to oneself but also to one's family and friends.
+However, for the vast majority having a good knowledge and an effective protocol for personal health is thought to be critical to happiness not just to oneself but also to one's family and friends.